-- (1) Process: If the Speaker is of the opinion that the matter proposed to be discussed is in order, he asks if the Member has the leave of the House to move the Motion; and if objection is taken, he requests the Members in favor of the leave being granted to rise in their seats.
-5 Leave to make a Motion is asked for after Questions and Privilege Motions, if any, and before the List of Business entered on the Orders of the Day is taken up.
-6 - (2) if Members less than one-sixth of the total membership of the Assembly rise in their seats, the Speaker informs the Member that he has not the leave of the Assembly. - (3) if Members not less than one-sixth of the total membership of the Assembly so rise, the

-Speaker announces that leave is granted and the Motion is taken up for discussion in the same session for not more than two hours on such day, as soon as possible, within three days after the leave is granted, as the Speaker may fix.
-The time taken on asking leave may not exceed half an hour.
-7
+- (1) Process: If the Speaker is of the opinion that the matter proposed be discussed is in order, he asks if the Member has the leave of the House to move the Motion; and if objection is taken, the Speaker requests the members in favor of the leave being granted to rise in their seats.
+Leave to make a Motion is asked for after Questions and Privilege Motions, if any, and before the List of Business entered on the Orders of the Day is taken up.
+6 - (2) If less than 14 Members rise in their seats, the Speaker informs the Member that he has not the leave of the Assembly. - (3) If 14 or more Members so rise, the Speaker announces that leave is granted and the Motion is taken up for discussion in the same session for not more than two hours on such day, as soon as possible, within three days after the leave is granted, as the Speaker may fix.
+The time taken on asking leave may not exceed half an hour.7

-B Time of Discussion:
+B. Time of Discussion:

-A speech during the debate on a Motion for adjournment should not exceed ten minutes in duration.
-The Member introducing the Motion and the Minister concerned may speak for 20 minutes each.8
+A speech during the debate on a Motion for adjournment should not exceed 15 minutes in duration.
+The Member introducing the Motion and the Minister concerned may speak for 30 minutes each.8